Violetta J'Adore

-Violetta J'Adore (legal name: Vasilis Theodoros Kyriakou; born 19 December 1996) is a Greek Cypriot drag queen and model based in London, United Kingdom.
-She has represented the UK and Greece in the Queen of the North Continental, a European preliminary of the Miss Continental.
+Violetta J'Adore (legal name Vasilis Theodoros Kyriakou; born 19 December 1996) is a Greek Cypriot drag artist, singer-songwriter, and model based in London, United Kingdom.
+She is known for drag performance, original music releases, and work across LGBTQ+ entertainment in the United Kingdom and Europe.
+Her work combines pop and electronic music with Mediterranean and Greek Cypriot cultural influences.
+Her debut studio album, GODDEX, was released in 2026.

 Career

-Violetta J'Adore has been a drag queen for six years.
-Her first job was to distribute flyers in Chueca, Madrid, back in 2017, where she was part of the Erasmus+ scheme.
-After a few months she was performing live in Athens.
+Drag performance

-A few years later, during the COVID-19 pandemic she took part in the first ever Greek Drag Fest, a nation-wide online drag event for the support of the art of drag in Greece, an initiative that was inspired by the movement Support Art Workers.
+Violetta J'Adore began her drag career in 2017 while living in Chueca, Madrid, where she was introduced to drag culture during her participation in the Erasmus+ programme.
+She later performed in Athens before relocating to the United Kingdom, where she became active within the Brighton and London drag scenes.

-Her career continued in Brighton where she performed in various events and worked as a manager of the Funnyboyz Brighton (2021), a drag cabaret event taking place in various cities around the UK.
-The popular Brighton drag scene has been according to her an opportunity to feel more confident and develop her art.
+During the COVID-19 pandemic, she participated in the first Greek Online Drag Fest, a nationwide digital event supporting drag performers in Greece.
+In September 2021, she competed in the Miss Hellas Drag Pageant in Athens, a drag pageant organised by the Greek drag artist Doukissa and judged by fashion designer Lakis Gavalas, dancer Marios Miltiadou, and model and performer Reject.

-In September 2021 Violetta competed in the Miss Hellas Drag Pageant in Athens, a drag pageant organised by the greek drag queen Doukissa and judged by the fashion designer Lakis Gavalas, the dancer Marios Miltiadou (stage name: bimboy), and the queer model and performer Reject (also known as Lex).
+In 2022, Violetta J'Adore performed at Cyprus Pride.
+She performed a duet with Katerina Stikoudi on the main stage.

-In 2022 Violetta J'Adore performed at the Cyprus Pride 2022.
-Notably, she performed live with Katerina Stikoudi a duet on the main stage.
+In March 2023, she was selected to represent the United Kingdom and Greece in the first European final of Miss Continental, the Queen of the North Continental pageant, part of the Continental Pageantry System founded by Jim Flint.
+The pageant took place in Rotterdam, Netherlands, on 10 June 2023.

-In March 2023 she was selected to represent the UK and Greece in the first European final of the Miss Continental, the Queen of the North Continental pageant (part of the Continental Pageantry System founded by Jim Flint), organised by the first European winner of the Miss Continental, Vanessa Van Cartier.
-The pageant took place in Rotterdam, Netherlands on 10 June 2023.
+Violetta has been described as an "international drag queen talent" by QX Magazine, as "popular across the scene" by Gay London Life, and as "a drag artist who's on the rise" by the same publication.
+Her events were included in Gay London Life selections of LGBTQ+ cabaret events for October, November, and December 2023.

-Violetta has been characterised as an 'international drag queen talent' by QX Magazine, as 'popular across the scene', and 'a drag artist who's on the rise' by Gay London Life.
-Her shows and events have made it to the top ten of the Gay London Life best LGBTQ+ cabaret events lists for October 2023, November 2023, and December 2023.
+From 2024 onwards, Violetta expanded her work as a live-singing drag performer, appearing at Pride and music events in the United Kingdom and Europe.
+A Croydon PrideFest 2025 profile stated that she had performed at EuroPride and opened for Chappell Roan.
+BabyStep Magazine described her as part of a generation of drag artists turning performance into a cross-border cultural statement, citing her appearances in Madrid, international drag pageants, and Pride stages across Europe.